When you are homeless, accommodation offered by the council must be suitable. If it's not, you can ask the council to review its decision.

 What counts as suitable accommodation

 The council has to consider the size of the accommodation it offers you, how much it would cost you to live it in, the location and other factors.
+It should look at how far benefits can help you cover your rent.

 Size and cost of accommodation